MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/install-azure-cli.md

 ## <a name="Linux"/>Install on Linux without apt-get

-It is recommended that you install the CLI with `apt-get` if you are able to.
-For distributions which do not use the `apt` package manager, you can manually install.
+It is recommended that you install the CLI with a package manager if you are able to.
+For distributions which do not have a package provided for them, you can manually install.

 1. Install the prerequisites based on your Linux distribution.